Hockey players have their own language. Learn to speak hockey talk and be a true player.

 The Wire The waiver wire.
 Players are put on the wire when they are being shopped around for a trade or when they are released.

 The Wrapper Bed

 Zips Stitches (short for “Zippers”)

-Another part of the language of hockey is a strong and frequent use of profanity mixed in with regular dialogue.
+Another part of hockey talk is a strong and frequent use of profanity mixed in with regular dialogue.
 Hockey players will often use two or three curse words per sentence when around the team in the locker room, weight room, on the ice, or on the road.
-Profanity is just another part of the game, just as hockey sticks and road trips are.
+Such hockey talk where profanity is used is just another part of the game, just as hockey sticks and road trips are.